bclnr/kb-layout-evaluation/README.md

 | Comma ,    |           1.5 % |         1.02 % |

 Some variation can be observed, but the numbers from the personal corpus pass that sanity check.
 It seems a bit more punctuation is used compared to the average literature, which isn't bad to consider.

+## Additional languages
+In addition to the previously mentioned languages, Swedish has been added into the script as well.
+To check layouts with the Swedish language you need some data, namely letter frequency and bigram frequency.
+[The data is available here.](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/swedish-letter-frequencies/)

+After collecting the data you need to parse it with the script `create_swedish_stats.py`.
+You should only need to run this once, if everything works as intended.

+To include Swedish you need to add the argument "swedish" when you run `script.py`, like `python3 script.py swedish`.

 ## Takeaway